ninchistudios/DCS_Missions/OpDiscoBall/SY/README-ODB-SY.md

 The Syrian Campaign Area has been divided into rows of latitude, with each row AO the responsibility of a coalition partner or group.
 The primary coalition partners and their AOs are:

-* NATO Members: North of 36 deg N
+* NATO Members: AO NORTH - North of 36 deg N
-* USA, Canada and Israel: South of 35 deg N
+* USA, Canada and Israel: AO SOUTH - South of 35 deg N
-* Australia & NZ: 35 to 36 deg N
+* Australia & NZ: AO CENTRAL - 35 to 36 deg N

 Australia/New Zealand contingent: Task Force Disco Ball under the command of HQ 7 Brigade